What to do if you've lost your car keys

 Should you change the locks on your car?

-However, if your car has both a remote control and a mechanical key the situation is more complex.
-Even if your car’s computer system is reprogrammed, anyone who has your old key can still get into the vehicle thanks to its manual locks.
+However, the situation is more complex if your car has both a remote control and a mechanical key.
+Even if your car’s computer system is reprogrammed, anyone with your old key can still get into the vehicle thanks to its manual locks.

-In this situation you’ll probably want to consider the context surrounding your lost keys.
-If they were stolen then the thief likely knows which vehicle they belong to and may also be aware of your address.
-Consequently, you’ll want to have your locks changed to avoid your car being stolen as well.
+In this situation, you’ll probably want to consider the context surrounding your lost keys.
+If they were stolen, the thief likely knows which vehicle they belong to and may also know your address.
+Consequently, you’ll want to change your locks to avoid your car being stolen.

-On the other hand, if you simply misplaced your keys then changing your locks might not be necessary (though it certainly is advisable).
+On the other hand, if you misplaced your keys, then changing your locks might not be necessary (though it certainly is advisable).

 Lost car key insurance

-Insurance for your car keys might come as part of your existing insurance, or you might be able to add it on at an extra cost.
+Insurance for your car keys might come as part of your existing insurance policy, or you might be able to add it at an extra cost.

-This type of cover is worthwhile when you consider the average cost of lock changing and key replacement, which can be well over £400 depending on the vehicle make and model in question.
+This type of cover is worthwhile considering the average cost of lock changing and key replacement, which can be well over £400 depending on the vehicle make and model.

 Lost car key replacement near me